RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-OECD-Catalogue-of-tools-and-Metrics-for-.md

 ---
 title:  "OECD Catalogue of tools and Metrics for Trustworthy AI"
-excerpt:  "There are tools and metrics out there that help AI actors to build and deploy AI (...)"
+excerpt:  "There are tools and metrics out there that help AI actors to build and deploy AI systems that are trustworthy.
+However, these tools and metrics are often hard to find and absent from the ongoing AI policy discussions.
+This catalogue makes i (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Catalo.png
 sidebar: